stevehipwell/stevehipwell.github.io/content/page/about.md

-+++
+---
-title = "About"
+title: "About"
-date = 2020-09-07T16:30:50Z
+subtitle: "Things about me that you might want to know."
-author = "Steve Hipwell"
+author: "Steve Hipwell"
-description = "Things about me."
-+++

-## About
+---

-I work as an architect for [Proagrica](https://proagrica.com/) where I'm responsible for designing and implementing our cloud native architecture.
-I'm passionate about DevOps and am a follower of the "everything as code" movement.
+I work as a Senior Systems Architect for [Lexis Nexis Risk Solutions Group](https://risk.lexisnexis.com/group) where I'm focused on our Kubernetes and cloud native architecture.
+I love to geek out on Kubernetes and the adjacent technologies and love discussing them with others.
+Outside of the actual technology I'm passionate about platform engineering and am an adherent of the "everything as code" movement.

 In my spare time I enjoy sports, technology, DIY and craft beer!